compomics/DeepLC/README.md

 ## Q&A

+**__Q: Is it required to indicate fixed modifications in the input file?__**

+Yes, even modifications like carbamidomethyl should be in the input file.

 **__Q: So DeepLC is able to predict the retention time for any modification?__**

 Yes, DeepLC can predict the retention time of any modification.
 However, if the